rebelsky/csc207/outlines/bodies/dictionary-api.md

 Detour: Model-View-Controller
 -----------------------------

+_Not discussed, but left over from a previous semester for historical reasons._

 * How hard would it be for you to rewrite your calculator to have a graphical user interface (assuming we know how to make graphical user interfaces)?